deltachat/deltachat-pages/_posts/2025-07-25-encryption-v2.md

 ## PS: the chatmail ecosystem is moving

-Exactly 8 years ago, to the day,
-Moxie Marlinspike claimed in [the ecosystem is moving](https://signal.org/blog/the-ecosystem-is-moving/) that federated systems, and email in particular, can fundamentally not do end-to-end encryption:
+In 2016, Moxie Marlinspike claimed in [the ecosystem is moving](https://signal.org/blog/the-ecosystem-is-moving/) that federated systems, and email in particular, can fundamentally not do end-to-end encryption:

 > So while it’s nice that I’m able to host my own email, that’s also the